 But knowing I have this crippling disease (wanting my own way all the time, regardless of the proven consequences) isn’t enough to help me make sweeping changes (see Rule 1).
 So I pray for the Refiner’s Fire.

 I’m not kidding.
-I started doing this years ago when I noticed that I had this degenerative disease and couldn’t make it go away.
-I had tried using my intellect to propel me into a healthier, more sensible way of life, but it failed over and over again.
+I started doing this years ago when I noticed that I had a self-destructive need to have my own way, and that it wasn’t changing.
+I had often approached the thing with the notion that, being a rational creature (I thought), it just made sense to stop doing A, B & C. The only problem was, I didn’t stop.
+I kept on doing what served my comfortable habits.
 One evening, I stood alone in my trailer during a cold Anchorage winter, smarting from another round of Getting Bashed Around Because of My Own Stupidity.
 As I prayed, a new idea bubbled up inside me: I could pray for God to send suffering (fire) into my life to help me break out of my paralysis and actually change.

 I knew something terribly important was on the line.
 I sensed that I was hearing from God.
 As much of a lunatic as I am, these aren’t the kinds of ideas I come up with.
 I hate pain.
 Fire is painful.
 Refinement is painful.
 I knew if I prayed this prayer, God would most certainly say “Yes!” and I would have to endure more pain than I had ever felt before, perhaps lots of it, for a long time, until I said “uncle” and started doing things God’s way.